-- (9) Head of Organisational Units are responsible for ensuring adequate number of FAOs are responsible for ensuring adequately provision of first aid and that there are stocked first aid kits available. - (10) The 'Provide First Aid' (HLTAID011) training course provides basic training in recognising an anaphylaxis situation and administering an adrenaline auto-injector.
+(9) Head of Organisational Units are responsible for ensuring there is an adequate number of FAOs in their area of responsibility that can provide first aid based on the risks of that organisational unit and that first aid kits are stocked and available.

+(10) The 'Provide First Aid' (HLTAID011) training course provides basic training in recognising an anaphylaxis situation and administering an adrenaline auto-injector.
 It is recommended that FAOs obtaining EpiPens for workplace first aid kits complete an accredited course in the first aid management of anaphylaxis to obtain enhanced knowledge and skills in managing a severe life-threatening allergic reaction.
 The UQ Staff Development Program provides training courses for UQ First Aid Officers in Provide First Aid and CPR.
-General anaphylaxis training for all staff in a workplace may sometimes be necessary to raise awareness in workplaces where an increased risk of anaphylaxis occurring exists (e.g., a bee house), or if it is known that individuals in the workplace have previously experienced an anaphylaxis event. - (11) Under Schedule 5, Part 2 of the Medicines and Poisons (Medicines) Regulation 2021 (MPMR), a FAO, may administer adrenaline auto-injector, provided the FAO has completed anaphylaxis training. - (12) The dictionary in the MPMR defines 'anaphylaxis training' to mean training in the following matters: - a.
+General anaphylaxis training for all staff in a workplace may sometimes be necessary to raise awareness in workplaces where an increased risk of anaphylaxis occurring exists (e.g., a bee house), or if it is known that individuals in the workplace have previously experienced an anaphylaxis event.

+(11) Under Schedule 5, Part 2 of the Medicines and Poisons (Medicines) Regulation 2021 (MPMR), a FAO, may administer adrenaline auto-injector, provided the FAO has completed anaphylaxis training.

+(12) The dictionary in the MPMR defines 'anaphylaxis training' to mean training in the following matters:

+- a.
 Recognition of the symptoms and signs of anaphylaxis. - b.
 Knowledge of the appropriate use of adrenaline (epinephrine), including competency in using an adrenaline auto-injector.